 Laser Light makes sure the part being laser micromachined is not negatively impacted by future advances in technology.
 Basically, even if laser technology improves in areas such as efficiency and accuracy, this has little to no bearing on the part being manufactured by our client.
 We make 100% sure that any systems integration we recommend maintains the required precision, output, and ROI requirements to stay competitive for years, not just months.

 - Production Quantities:

 We take a look at small batch production vs. mass production.
-Here we closely consider if laser systems integration makes ROI sense based on the quantity of parts being produced and overall value of bringing that production in-house.
-We consider things such as material movement (less travel distance equals cost reductions), interruptions in the production cycle, manual intervention by off-site parties, quality control, inventory and the list goes on.
+Here we closely consider if laser systems integration makes ROI sense based on the number of parts being produced and the overall value of bringing that production in-house.
+We consider things such as material movement (less travel distance equals cost reductions), interruptions in the production cycle, manual intervention by off-site parties, quality control, inventory, and the list goes on.

 From liability to plant footprint considerations, nothing is left out in our recommendation.

 - Are there any liability concerns that negatively impact the decision or can this be taken in-house by the client?

 - What will plant disruption be, if any, while integrating a new laser system?